Salt Gradient Solar Ponds

 difference.
 The 1.9/1 mixture will dissolve accordingly, setting

 up a slight concentration and hence density gradient.
-This density
+This

-temperature difference, more dissolution, a greater concentration
+greater temperature difference, more dissolution, a greater

-saturated.
-Alternatively, a cool, near saturation weak solution
+completely saturated.
+Alternatively, a cool, near saturation

-has been produced.
+density gradient has been produced.

-Alternatively, a solution of different density may be added in the
+Alternatively, a solution of different density may be added in

-to prevent or reduce loss of liquid by evaporation.
+26 in order to prevent or reduce loss of liquid by evaporation.

 After a period of insolation the pond will have a temperature